aSeann/MMM-Rainbow/README.md

 		module: "MMM-Rainbow",
 		/*	Position not required as it has no UI.	*/
 		config: {
 			fadeTime: 1500,		//	Duration in milliseconds it takes for the color to fade.
 			nextColor: 1500,	//	Duration in milliseconds until the next random color is generated and set.
+			modular: false,		//
+			moduleList: [		//	Only required if modular is true.
+				"MMM-iClock",
+				"MMM-Showtimes"
+			]
 		}
 	},
     ]